zakjan/cert-chain-resolver/README.md

 See Releases for prebuilt binaries or build it yourself.

-NOTE: In case of troubles with Go you can try the deprecated shell script in [shell](https://github.com/zakjan/cert-chain-resolver/tree/shell) branch.
+NOTE: In case of any troubles with Go you can try the deprecated shell script in [shell](https://github.com/zakjan/cert-chain-resolver/tree/shell) branch.

 ## Usage